 - Disputes involving compliance issues, such as cost accounting, the Procurement Integrity Act, and the Truth in Negotiation Act

 - Responses to Inspector General and other government investigations

 - Disputes arising from subcontracts and teaming agreements

-With specific experience in the Department of Defense’s TRICARE Management Activity (now the Defense Health Agency), Centers for Medicare & Medicaid Services, and the Department of Homeland Security, Epstein Becker Green opens the door to government contracts by bringing government contracting and procurement knowledge and advice to its clients.
+With specific experience in the Centers for Medicare & Medicaid Services and the Department of Homeland Security, Epstein Becker Green opens the door to government contracts by bringing government contracting and procurement knowledge and advice to its clients.

 - We successfully defended four protests and three appeals that resulted in the award of a $1.1 billion state pharmacy benefit management (PBM) services contract to the firm’s client.
 Under the contract, the client will provide PBM services to more than 200,000 state employees, retirees, and their dependents.
 After a nine-day hearing, the Maryland State Board of Contract Appeals issued a unanimous 94-page opinion in our client's favor.